SEEING BEYOND SIGHT CHALLENGE

 - One volunteer who focuses on getting the current uploads to project on the wall (people love showing everyone their pictures immediately – and it builds energy).
 They can also make sure captions are done during uploads.

-back to Seeing Beyond Sight Challenge
+Back to Seeing Beyond Sight Challenge